Eusebio M LOPEZ (1889 – 1972 ) was Socorro’s grandfather.

 2. Rudolfo Lopez

-Rudy’s wife Angelita Rangel was born 2 Feb.
-Her parents were [__?__] Rangel and Susanna [__?__].
+Rudy’s first wife Angelita Rangel was born 2 Feb.
+Her parents were Gorgonio Sarimiento RANGEL and Susanna ENRIQUEZ.
 Angelita died in 2005.

 Children of Rudy and Angelita